Batman: Legends of the Dark Knight: Volume 1 (1989–2007)

 The original series was published as issues #1–214 from 1989 to 2007.
 Seven Annuals were also published.

 Three one-issue Halloween specials, Fears, Madness and Ghosts, a fourth one-issue special based on the Knightfall story arc, Mitefall and one three-issue miniseries, Batman: Legends of the Dark Knight - Jazz, were also published under the Legends of the Dark Knight banner.

-Volume 2 (2012-2015)
+Volume 2 (2012–2015)

 The second volume was published in 88 weekly "digital-first" installments and subsequently collected as Legends of the Dark Knight #1-13 and Legends of the Dark Knight 100-Page Super Spectacular #1-5.
 The entire series was collected in five trade paperback volumes.

-Hardcover collection series (2011-)
+Hardcover collection series (2011–present)

 In 2011, DC began publishing some of its premium hardcover collections under Legends of the Dark Knight banner.
 These volumes focus on historically significant Batman creators (the companion volumes were branded as Tales of the Batman).